steffenfritz/FileTrove/README.md

 ## How to install
-1. ~~Download a release from https://github.com/steffenfritz/FileTrove/releases or~~ compile from source
+1. Download a release from https://github.com/steffenfritz/FileTrove/releases or compile from source.
-2. Copy the file where you want to install ftrove
+2. Copy the file where you want to install ftrove (the downloaded file has a suffix, omitted in the following documentation)
 3. Run "./ftrove --install ."
 (Mind the period)

 	a) If you don't have already a NSRL database, you have to download it.
 Please be patient.

 	b) If you have a NSRL database copy/move it do the "db" directory that ftrove just created.

-5. You are ready to go!
+4. You are ready to go!

 ## How to run
 "./ftrove -h" gives you all flags ftrove understands.